 The Urology Specialist MDT shall be hosted by the same Trust that provides the urology surgical service.
-Leadership of the MDT should reflect the multidisciplinary nature of this service, particularly taking into account developments in oncology.
+Leadership of the MDT can and should be drawn from any of the disciplines represented in order to reflect the multidisciplinary nature of this service, particularly taking into account developments in oncology.

 It is expected that the Urology Specialist MDT shall be a video-conferenced MDT giving all referring Trusts and clinicians the opportunity to participate fully in the discussion of their patients.
-A whole team approach to the MDT with input from oncology and radiology from all referring hospitals is to be encouraged.
+A whole team approach to the MDT with input from pathology, oncology and radiology from all referring hospitals is to be encouraged.

-If the Urology Specialist MDT decision is to treat the patient at the surgical centre a key worker shall be identified for the patient and their name recorded in the patient notes;
+If the Urology Specialist MDT decision is to treat the patient at the surgical centre

-• the follow-up team shall be decided based on clinical/geographical need and patient choice, with due regard to the guiding principle outlined in section 2 of this document.
+- a key worker shall be identified for the patient and their name recorded in the patient notes; - the follow-up team shall be decided based on clinical/geographical need and patient choice, with due regard to the guiding principle outlined in section 2 of this document.